vjutvik/Contiki-IPsec/examples/ipsec/README.md

 	 0x8072c48: =>aaaa::302:304:506:708
 	 0x8072c68: =>fe80::302:304:506:708

-You should now be able to communicate over IPsec by using the NetCat utility to send the mote a UDP packet on port 1234.
-Type:
+You should now be able to communicate over IPsec by using the NetCat utility (provided by the Ubuntu package netcat-openbsd) to send the mote a UDP packet on port 1234.
+Type in another terminal:

 	nc -u <the native mote's address> 1234